 2. Applications are processed as they are received in the following manner:

 Because of uncertainty of the number of students who can be accepted for some campuses and programs, it may be necessary to delay the admission decision for some applicants.
-These applicants will be notified of this and given the option of making an alternate-choice campus location and receiving an admission decision promptly or waiting until a decision can be made on their first choice location.
+These applicants will be notified of this and given the option of making an alternate-choice campus location and receiving an admission decision promptly or waiting until a decision can be made on their first-choice location.

-3. High school transcripts and standardized test scores (SAT, ACT) are not required for admission of adult learners.
+1. Standardized test scores (SAT, ACT) are not required for admission of adult learners.
 Additionally, consideration may be given to waiving math Carnegie units depending on the academic program selected.

 World Language Admissions Review: